keatonmurray/headless-payments/README.md

 4. **Configure Payment Settings**
     - Navigate to **Headless Payments** in the WordPress admin sidebar
-    - Under the tab of the gateway you intend to use, fill in your sandbox/live credentials (PayPal is currently supported)
+    - Under the tab of the gateway you intend to use (PayPal or Stripe), fill in your sandbox/live credentials

 5. **Integrate with Frontend**
     - In `/src/Api/PayPalController.php`, API routes are defined in `register_routes()`